davepeyton/whack-yoda/README.md

 <br>

 ### 4. You can only hit each yoda one time.
-When you whack Yoda , he's face changes for happy to sad and your score will increment by 1 point each time you whack him.
+When you whack Yoda , he's face changes from happy to sad and your score will increment by 1 point each time you whack him.
 <br>

 ### 5. Try to better your score every time you play whack yoda.